kay-mw/portfolio/README.md

   }
 }
 ```
 This would successfully retrieve the ID and score of each anime on a user's profile.
-Initially, I pasted these queries in full into my python file, but I later set up a basic function that would load the queries so I could store them as separate .gql files.
+Initially, I pasted these queries in full into my Python file, but I later set up a basic function that would load the queries so I could store them as separate .gql files.
 ```
 def load_query(file_name):
     file_path = os.path.join("./", file_name)